 Help stop Heathrow expansion

-Back in February, with your support, we scored a huge victory for the planet when the Court of Appeal agreed that plans to build a third runway at Heathrow were illegal.
+In February 2020, with your support, we scored a huge victory for the planet when the Court of Appeal agreed that plans to build a third runway at Heathrow were illegal.

 But in December 2020, the Supreme Court overturned the decision, allowing the project to proceed to the next stage.

-Why Heathrow expansion is a bad idea
+Why airport expansion is a bad idea

 1) We can't stop climate breakdown by building runways